-Handling and Marketing of Perishable Commodities (HMPC) Inspection and Enforcement Strategic Plan
+Handling and Marketing of Perishable Commodities (HMPC) Program Inspection and Enforcement Strategic Plan

-HANDLING AND MARKETING OF PERISHABLE COMMODITIES (HMPC) INSPECTION AND ENFORCEMENT STRATEGIC PLAN
+HANDLING AND MARKETING OF PERISHABLE COMMODITIES (HMPC) PROGRAM

-The mission of the Handling and Marketing of Perishable Commodities (HMPC) Program is to protect and assist producers or produce dealers who do not receive payment for produce sold or handled in Texas.
+The mission of the Handling and Marketing of Perishable Commodities (HMPC) Program is to protect and assist producers or produce dealers who do not receive payment for produce grown in Texas.

-HMPC inspections and investigations are almost always prompted by an official claim filed by a producer.
-In uncommon occurrences, a TDA field office executive or a field inspector may come across information which will lead to an HMPC inspection outside of the regular claim protocol.
+HMPC inspections and investigations are frequently prompted by an official claim filed by a producer.
+In some cases, a TDA field office executive or a field inspector may come across information which will lead to an HMPC inspection outside of the regular claim protocol.

-C. HMPC Inspections Strategic Plan for FY 2025
+C. HMPC Investigations Strategic Plan for FY 2026

-Table 1 represents the HMPC Program's Inspection Strategic Plan for FY 2025.
+Table 1 represents the HMPC Program's Inspection Strategic Plan for FY 2026.
 As outlined above, this program's inspections are driven almost exclusively by the program receiving a formal complaint.
-Since the number of claims received cannot be predicted in advance of the fiscal year, the HMPC Program is not planning any inspections in 2025.
+Since the number of claims received cannot be predicted in advance of the fiscal year, the HMPC Program is not planning any inspections in 2026.

-Inspection Type Inspection Goals
+Investigation Goals

-HMPC Claim Inspections driven by complaints filed with TDA.
+HMPC Claim Investigations driven by complaints filed with TDA.
 0

-Total Planned Inspections FY 2025 0
+Total Planned Investigations FY 2026 0

-D. HMPC Violations and Enforcement in FY 2023
+D. HMPC Violations and Enforcement in FY 2024

-The HMPC Program does not perform inspections proactively.
-Instead, a producer files an official claim form (RPC-405) with TDA claiming that they have suffered a loss.
+The HMPC Program does not perform investigations proactively.
+Instead, a producer files an official claim form (Form RPC-405) with TDA claiming that they have suffered a loss.
 An inspection is scheduled with the claimant.
 The role of the TDA inspector is to gather facts about the claimed loss.
-The results of the inspection are submitted to the coordinator.
+The results of the investigation are submitted to the coordinator.
+If the two parties have come to an agreement about payment, no further action is needed by the coordinator.

-The coordinator submits a memo to the TDA Hearings Office, Docket Clerk who places the claim on the TDA Hearings Office's calendar as a hearing to come before the TDA Hearing Officer and the Program Coordinator.
+If non-payment is confirmed by the inspector, the coordinator submits a memo to the TDA Hearings Office, Docket Clerk who places the claim on the TDA Hearings Office's calendar as a hearing to come before the TDA Hearing Officer and the Program Coordinator.
 At the hearing, the TDA Hearing Officer will hear the parties present their information and review the details of the case and render a decision.
 After the hearing has been completed, the TDA Hearing Officer will issue a Proposal for Decision (PFD).
 If the Hearings Officer decides in favor of Complainant, the Respondent will have 15 days from the date of the PFD to file a Notice of Protest.